-As more details emerge on how the Plan for Rail is going to impact the industry, we speak with Toby Hawkins, Sales Director, about Service Quality Regimes and how they will change rail.
+As more details emerge on how the Plan for Rail is going to impact the industry, we speak about Service Quality Regimes and how they will change rail.

 “The rail industry in the UK is on the cusp of massive structural change that has been accelerated by COVID,” Toby began.
 Lockdown has permanently altered demand for the service and the Plan for Rail has emphasised the importance of change in order to preserve and grow UK rail.